ipc2023-classical/ipc2023-classical.github.io/index.md

 repository, use a different `<shortname>` per version.
 A single entry can participate in multiple tracks, see "Apptainer Images" for details.

+We got many registrations and in particular many registrations with multiple submissions in a team.
+To keep the computation time manageable, we ask that you limit your submissions to one variant per planner.
+If two of your submissions are substantially different ideas, it is of course fine to submit both.
+As a guideline, if two submissions would be described with two planner abstracts, then they are two submissions.
+If you would describe them in one planner abstract with a short paragraph describing the differences between them, they are variants of the same planner.

 ## Apptainer Images

 We prepared a [demo submission](https://github.com/ipc2023-classical/submission-demo)